18F/handbook/_pages/how-we-work/equipment.md

 Badges are shipped to your local GSA office.
 You will receive an email once your badge has been shipped.
 At that point, you can make an appointment to pick it up.
 Your badge may be available during your orientation -- send an email to [hspd12.security@gsa.gov](mailto:hspd12.security@gsa.gov) to save yourself a trip.
 You may also ask your orientation leader to show you where to pick it up.

+## Business cards

+If you need business cards for a specific meeting with partners, you can request [GSA business cards](https://requests.18f.gov/gsa18f/procurements/new), which are free and don't reflect TTS or 18F branding.
+Upon receiving a request, a member of Team Ops will log into Envision Business Cards, then reach out to you to retrieve the information you want on the card.

 ## Laptop

 TTS employees are issued an Apple MacBook Air/Pro computer.
 Note that this is not the norm for GSA.